Merlotec/space_render/README.md

 # space_render
 A compact render plugin to the Amethyst game engine which renders different space elements.
-It currently supports planet rendering (well, the atmosphere), star/sun rendering and background star rendering (lots of tiny stars).
+It currently supports planet rendering (well, the atmosphere), star/sun rendering and background cosmos rendering (lots of tiny stars).

 # How to use